Txyxyusst110119/little-demo-of-TCPWechat/README.md

 ## How to Run

-First，you should have Qt 5.15 or later (compatible with Qt 6.x) 1.Clone the repository
+First,you should have Qt 5.15 or later (compatible with Qt 6.x)
+- 1.Clone the repository
-2.Open the project in Qt Creator
+- 2.Open the project in Qt Creator
-3.Select src/TCP-ChatRoom.pro (create this .pro file if missing—see template below) Configure build settings:
+- 3.Select src/TCP-ChatRoom.pro (create this .pro file if missing—see template below)
+-- Configure build settings:
-Select your Qt version and compiler
+-- Select your Qt version and compiler
-Set build directory (e.g., build/)
+-- Set build directory (e.g., build/)
-4.Click "Build" to compile the project
+- 4.Click "Build" to compile the project

 ### Compile